justeattakeaway/pie/apps/pie-docs/src/components/modal/code/code.md

   </a>
 </p>

-`pie-modal` is a Web Component built using the Lit library.
+`pie-modal` is a Web Component built using [Lit](https://lit.dev/).
 It offers a simple and accessible modal component for web applications, which uses the native HTML dialog element under the hood.

-This component can be easily integrated into various frontend frameworks and customized through a set of properties.
+This component can be easily integrated into various frontend frameworks and customised through a set of properties.

----

 ## Installation